 In the network marketing, home-based business, and make money online industries, we have a huge problem that I call the Shiny Object Syndrome.
 This is when people switch from company-to-company or opportunity-to-opportunity every three to six months (or less) because they aren’t getting the results they desire in their current business.

 They don’t get the results they want with one business (or with their MLM Company) so they QUIT and join a different business opportunity hoping that things will be easier and better.
 When they don’t achieve the success they desire in their new opportunity right out the gate, they jump ship again.

 Many home-based business business owners repeat this Shiny Object Syndrome process for YEARS.
 I’m guilty of doing this myself for nearly a decade, and I am embarrassed by it.
 Even worse, I know some distributors who have been in the industry more than 20-years and have worked with close to 100 companies!

 How can you expect to achieve success in any business model when you are constantly jumping around like that?

 I don’t think it’s possible.
-At some point, you have to buckle down and commit to one company, or one opportunity!
+At some point, you must buckle down and commit to one company, or one opportunity!
 When you keep switching companies or opportunities, you lose momentum.
 You keep starting over.
 Even worse, you lose your credibility with the people you know, and rightfully so.

 People simply won’t take you seriously when you are promoting a new opportunity every week.
 I know I wouldn’t take someone seriously if they called me every few months with something new.
 Would you?

 The Internet Ruined Everything

 I love the internet.
 I really do.
 It has changed my life and business for the better.
 It’s also damaged the home business industry.
 The major problem with the internet is information overload.
 There is so much false and contradicting information online.
 There is so much hype.
 People don’t know who to trust or what to do.

 The Shiny Object Syndrome is alive and well on the internet.